codingtraces/potential-broccoli/java.md

 M,TT,(18952,5386,19296,6418),(20011,Regular,12),2,We are pleased to inform you that your application has been approved.
 M,TT,(18952,6440,19296,6940),(20011,Regular,12),3,Please find the details below regarding your approval and next steps.
 M,TT,(18952,7500,19296,8000),(20011,Regular,12),4,Your contract will commence on February 1, 2022.
-M,O,(19384,9432,19728,9432),(20011,Regular,100),5,input/logo.png
-M,TT,(18952,8500,19296,9000),(20011,Regular,12),6,If you have any questions, please contact our support team.
+M,TT,(18952,8500,19296,9000),(20011,Regular,12),5,If you have any questions, please contact our support team.
-M,TT,(18952,9500,19296,10000),(20011,Bold,14),7,Thank you,
+M,TT,(18952,9500,19296,10000),(20011,Bold,14),6,Thank you,
-M,TT,(18952,10500,19296,11000),(20011,Bold,14),8,Your Company Name
+M,TT,(18952,10500,19296,11000),(20011,Bold,14),7,Your Company Name
 M,E
 ```

-### Step 6: Place `logo.png` in the Input Directory

-Make sure you have a `logo.png` image file in the `input` directory.
-This will be used to include the logo in the generated Word document.

-### Step 7: Run the Application
+### Step 4: Run the Application

 1. **Build the Project**:
-   - Use **Build > Build Project** in IntelliJ IDEA.
+   - In IntelliJ IDEA, go to **Build > Build Project**.

-2. **

-Run the Application**:
+2. **Run the Application**:
-   - Right-click on `Main.java` and select **Run 'Main.main()'**.
+   - Run `Main.java` as a Java application.

 3. **Check the Output**:
    - A new `sample.docx` should be generated in the `output` directory.
-Open it to verify that it contains the formatted paragraphs and the logo image.
+Open it to verify that it contains properly formatted paragraphs with correct font sizes.

 ### Expected Output

-- **Two Paragraphs**:
-  - The Word document will have two paragraphs of text, formatted with the appropriate styles (e.g., bold, regular).
+- **Paragraphs**: The document should have paragraphs formatted according to the FAP file.
-- **Logo**:
-  - The document will include the logo image as specified in the FAP file.
+- **Font Sizes**: Text should be displayed with the appropriate font sizes, like `14pt` for headers and `12pt` for body text.
+- **Styles**: Bold and italic styles should be applied correctly where specified.

 ### Troubleshooting

-- **File Not Found**: If the logo file is not found, ensure the path in the `sample.fap` file is correct and that the `logo.png` file is in the expected location (`input/logo.png`).
-- **Relative Paths**: Make sure that the paths used in the FAP file are relative to the project’s root directory, or use absolute paths for testing.
+- **Font Size Issues**: If you notice incorrect font sizes, double-check that the FAP file uses reasonable sizes and that the `getFontSize()` method interprets them correctly.
+- **Missing Text**: Ensure the FAP parsing correctly captures all content.
+The parsing logic should be adapted if your FAP structure changes.

-This complete setup should work correctly and provide the expected output in your Word document.
+This solution should address the issues with font sizes and provide a consistent, properly formatted Word document output.